SC.2.E.7.1

 Stormy Studies:

-This lesson teaches children about different weather patterns using nonfiction text with supporting pictures.
+This lesson teaches children about different weather patterns using informational text with supporting pictures.
 After reading the text, children will play a Jeopardy style game and then create a foldable as a formative assessment.

 Type: Lesson Plan

-It's Raining Research:
+It's Raining Research Part 1:

 Type: Lesson Plan